coreboot/coreboot/Documentation/mainboard/protectli/fw6.md

 has to remove all screws (in order): 4 top cover screws, 4 side cover screws (one side is enough), 4 mainboard screws, 4 CPU screws (under DIMMs).
 Lift up the mainboard and turn around it.
 The flash chip is near the SoC on the DIMM slots side.
-Use a clip (or solder the wires) to program the chip.
-Specifically, it's a Macronix MX25L6406E (3.3V) -[datasheet][MX25L6406E].
+Desolder and reprogram the chip, or use a clip (or solder the wires) to program the chip.
+Specifically, it's a Macronix MX25L6406E (3.3V) -[datasheet][MX25L6406E], while on some other boards it's a Macronix MX25L6436F.

+At least on some revisions of the motherboard, it's not possible to reprogram the chip with a clip, while the board is powered off, because there's no diode to prevent backfeeding power to other components on the board.

 ## Known issues